From Average Effects to Targeted Assignment: A Causal Machine Learning Analysis of Swiss Active Labor Market Policies: Appendix: Data

 \subsection{Definition of Unemployed Individuals}

 Unemployed individuals are defined as those eligible for unemployment benefits between January 2014 and June 2015.
 Within this group, exclusions apply to those who did not receive any benefit throughout this period.
 The start of the first unemployment spell is the first month an individual registers as unemployed after being employed in the preceding three months.
-Participants are categorised based on the first programme they enter within six months from the initiation of the unemployment spell.
+Participants are categorised based on the first programme (taking longer than five business days) they enter within six months from the initiation of the unemployment spell.